Peer learning #4

 Cities Strengthening Migrant Worker Welfare Services, from pre-departure to reintegration

-Opened by UCLG Secretary General Emilia Saiz, the event built on a joint study presented by Dubai’s Permanent Committee of Labour Affairs (PCLA) and the Quezon City Migration and Development Council (QC‑MD), highlighting how city-led cross‑corridor collaboration can improve migrant worker welfare.
-Their joint work, conducted with MECTD, examines the services each city provides—such as legal redress, pre‑departure orientation, psychosocial support, and reintegration measures—and identifies concrete opportunities for partnership between labour‑sending and receiving cities.
+Building on a joint study presented by Dubai’s Permanent Committee of Labour Affairs (PCLA) and the Quezon City Migration and Development Council (QC‑MD), participants explored how cross‑corridor collaboration between labour‑sending and receiving cities can improve migrant worker welfare.
+The exchanges highlighted city‑led measures such as pre‑departure and post‑arrival orientation, psychosocial support, legal redress, and reintegration programmes that help close information gaps and uphold rights at each stage of the migration journey.

 More information?